thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/authentication-saml.md

 You can configure the SAML integration through the Admin Portal.

+{% include note.html content="If you configure authentication through SAML, you cannot also configure authentication through Active Directory." %}

 Navigate to the Admin Portal by clicking on the **Admin** tab from the top navigation bar.
 Select **SAML** from the side navigation bar that appears.

 ![Admin Portal - SAML]({{ site.baseurl }}/images/admin-portal-saml.png "Admin Portal - SAML")